Frequently Asked Questions

 Q: What are the best communications methods in this Pack?

 A: Pack 145 relies heavily on this website and emails to provide the latest information, then post to Facebook.
 Scout families are encouraged to check this website and their email often.
 Updates may be provided by den leaders via email and phone calls.
-Ways to contact den leaders are available on each rank's webpage.
 Please respond to inquiries for RSVPs and information as soon as possible.
-If there are any changes to your contact information, please notify den and pack leaders..
+If there are any changes to your contact information, please notify den and pack leaders.

 Q: What makes Pack 145 special?

-A: This Pack has established Traditions and Expectations to be beneficial to young boys and to include their families in the Scouting endeavor.
+A: This Pack has established Traditions and Expectations to be beneficial to young boys and girls.
+Families with siblings and parents are included in this Scouting endeavor.

 Q: What kind of parent participation is needed in Cub Scouting?

-A: The Tiger program requires that a parent be a "partner" in all meetings.
+A: The Lion and Tiger programs require that a parent be a "partner" in all meetings.
 The Wolf, Bear and Webelos ranks offer "drop-off" den meetings.
 All district/council events require a parent to be present, especially overnighters.
 Pack 145 offers Webelos camping opportunities away from parents in preparation for Boy Scouting.

 Q: What happens if a parent needs to bring siblings along?